Active Rec – Organized games and activities during recess and other times during the day.

 GOCO/Burke Park – Horizons was awarded a 100K grant to improve our playground and integrate our place spaces with Burke Park.
 This resulted in a school and city park!

-Google World – using Google drive, docs, drive and calendar to all be in the same page in an organized and efficient manner
+Google Apps for Education – using Google drive, docs, drive and calendar to all be in the same page in an organized and efficient manner

 Homework Policy – The work that students are expected to complete at home is designed to be developmentally appropriate and to extend current classroom curriculum.
 Homework is given to develop study habits, personal responsibility, and organization, and to foster the home-school connection.
 Each team has specific expectations.